org-metaeffekt/metaeffekt-core/docs/artifact-inventory-spreadsheet.md

 For small- to mid-sized projects it represents a very convenient and direct approach to review and assess the metadata of artifacts.

+Artifact Inventory spreadsheets can be used
+* as representation of knowledge on known software artifacts, or
+* as inventory of identified items in the extraction process.

 ## Worksheets

 The artifact inventory spreadsheet uses several worksheets: